spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-dynamic-store-prices-feature.md

 {% info_block warningBox "Verification" %}

-Впевеніться, що наступні зміни були застовані,  для цього додайте валюту до магазину в адмін панелі.

-Make sure that the following changes have been applied by adding a currency to the store in the Administration Interface:
+Make sure that the following changes have been applied by adding a currency to the store in the Administration Interface.

 {% endinfo_block %}